feross/feross.org/_posts/2011-01-23-how-to-get-accepted-at-stanford.md

 So that's it.
 Those are my Stanford admissions tips and other assorted ramblings.
 I wish you the best of luck in the admissions process.
 I know how scary this time can be, but **it all works out in the end**.
 Good luck!

 Now that I've written this up, I'll finally have a page to point people at when they ask for Stanford tips.

+## Update!

+I built a database of [college admissions essays](http://www.apstudynotes.org/colleges/) for top schools like Stanford, Harvard, Princeton, MIT, and more.
+It has dozens of successful essays (including my own!) which I collected from my friends who go to top schools.

+Please check it out and let me know if you find it useful in writing your own admissions essay.
+I wish you the best :)